Edith Mary Bataringaya: Death

 Edith Mary Bataringaya's husband Basil Kiiza Bataringaya led an attempted arrest of Idi Amin, making him one of the first Ugandans to be detained by the new Idi Amin government.
 While in detention, Bataringaya was Tortured and was imprisoned in Makindye Prison.
 Bataringaya was then sent to the outskirts of the town of Mbarara, where he was dismembered alive.
 His severed head was then displayed on a pole, and paraded around the town of Mbarara until ultimately his severed head was displayed in the Mbarara barracks.

-Edith Mary Bataringaya became a widow raising her eight children alone on the Bataringaya land in Mbarara, and became a prominent threat political opponent to Idi Amin.
+Edith Mary Bataringaya became a widow raising her eight children alone on the Bataringaya land in Mbarara, and became a prominent political opponent of Idi Amin.
 Bataringaya herself was executed in 1977 during a later purge by Idi Amin, allegedly at the hands of Juma Bashir, the governor of the Western Province of Uganda.
 Her burnt body was later found on land in Mbarara owned by the Bataringaya family.
 This left her eight children orphaned.
 They were raised by her brother, Dr. Emmanuel Kaijuka.